uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 = V1.5.1 - 23.03.2010 =
 * Bugfix : PHP4 compat issue for Add gallery & options page
-* Bugfix : WordPress gallery plugin widget can now have a empty title
+* Bugfix : Gallery widget can now have a empty title
 * Bugfix : Adding correct stripslash for gallery title

 = V1.5.0 - 18.03.2010 =
 * NEW : Support for Post thumbnail feature
-* NEW : Backup and Recover function for photos (THX to Simone Fumagalli)
+* NEW : Backup and Recover function for images (THX to Simone Fumagalli)
-* NEW : Resize photos after upload (THX to Simone Fumagalli)
+* NEW : Resize images after upload (THX to Simone Fumagalli)
 * NEW : Added a JSON class for fetching galleries in a RESTful way (see xml/json.php)
 * NEW : Adding various new capabilities for user roles
 * NEW : Auto downloader for translation file
 * Changed : Rename query var from slideshow to callback for compat reason with other plugin
-* Changed : Convert widget function to new WP structure
+* Changed : Convert WordPress gallery plugin widget function to new WP structure
 * Changed : Include lookup for tags into the backend search
 * Changed : Restructure addgallery and settings page to enable custom tabs
 * Bugfix : Select album preview from gallery preview pics instead random list